Big Brother Brasil: Estaleca or food competition

 On Sundays, a competition allow the housemates to win food (until the fourth season) or estalecas (from the fifth season onwards) for the week.
 Most competitions are games of skill, although the housemates may work individually, in teams, or as one group.

 Introduced in the fifth season, the "Estaleca" (Z$) is the official currency of the house.
 Each contestant has their own credit card with a set amount of Estalecas.
 Contestants may use their currency to purchase food for the house.

 The winners of the week's Estaleca competition earn the right to do all the shopping, choosing what the entire house will eat for the upcoming week.
 As in the real stock market, the Estalecas can suffer some speculative attacks and thus the value of the groceries may inflate or deflate.

 Sunday live nominations

 First the PoI winner and HoH nominate their choices for their respective abilities.
 Then, each one of the remaining contestants go into the Diary Room, and vote on the contestant they wish to face an elimination match.
 The highest voted contestant is sent to the elimination match to face the person nominated by the HoH and an audience poll starts (either by telephone, SMS or Internet) to pick which of the nominated contestants shall be eliminated.

+Since the twenty season, the nominated housemates compete against each other for one last chance to save themselves from eviction.
+The housemates nominated by the HoH are not eligible to compete and are guaranteed to face Brazil's vote.